This post includes affiliate links.

 Furthermore, change the hook size from 5.0mm to a 4.0mm hook.
 You will now split up your last round into two parts with 30 stitches each.

-Row 1: Attach the yarn with a slip knot, Ch 9, 1 sc into each ch starting from the 2nd ch from the hook, sl st to the next aubergine colored st (towards the left if you are right handed) (8 sts)
+Attach the yarn with a slip knot, Ch 9, 1 sc into each ch starting from the 2nd ch from the hook, sl st to the next aubergine colored st (towards the left if you are right-handed) (8 sts)

-Once finished all around, flip the mitten inside out and slip stitch the beginning and the end of the just created small brim together.
+Once finished all around, flip the hand holding Smitten Mitten inside out and slip stitch the beginning and the end of the just created small brim together.
 Fasten off and weave in the ends.

-Now you will need to redo the same small ripped brim for the other 30 sts.
+Now you will need to redo the same small rippled brim for the other 30 sts.
 Start close to the same last slip stitch from Round 15.

 Repeat rows 1 – 30.